AnastasiaKaldi/Launchpad-Event-Platform/README.md

 ## Features

--- Auth-protected routes using JWT cookies
+-- Auth-protected routes using JWT

 -- Staff dashboard for creating and managing events